sunrise-atelier/.github/profile/README.md

 - **Designers** — UI/UX, accessibility, visual design
 - **Bilingual contributors** — especially Mandarin, Cantonese, Vietnamese, Spanish
 - **Researchers** — civic tech, community needs assessment, user interviews
-- **Students at UCI** — this project is a real-world portfolio piece with actual community impact No minimum commitment.
+- **High School & University Students** — this project is a real-world portfolio piece with actual community impact No minimum commitment.
 Pick up an issue, open a PR, see if it fits.

 ---